Fuel-Fed Fire Attorneys in Corpus Christi

-Cars and Trucks are not suppose to leak fuel after an accident and cause fires.
+Cars and trucks are not supposed to leak fuel after an accident and cause fires.

-A well designed and safe fuel system will prevent fuel from leaking after a collision.
-The fuel system is composed of the fuel tank, the filler neck, the fuel lines, and various component parts that help deliver the fuel from the tank to the engine so that the vehicle will run.
+A well-designed and safe fuel system will prevent fuel from leaking after a collision.
+The fuel system is composed of the fuel tank, the filler neck, the fuel lines, and various component parts that help deliver the fuel from the tank to the engine so the vehicle will run.
 Defects in any of the areas of the fuel system can be fatal.

 Another common defect in fuel systems is the lack of a check valve or check valve failure.
 Manufactures have known since the 1930’s that check valves in various parts of a fuel system could keep fuel from escaping from the tank or other parts of the fuel system in rollover accidents and various other collisions.
-In the 60’s the US government issued a report that it was common for fuel to spill out of the fuel filler neck in the event of a rollover accident.
+In the 60’s, the U.S. government issued a report that stated it was common for fuel to spill out of the fuel filler neck in the event of a rollover accident.
 The most common accident type associated with fatal burn injuries are rollover accidents.
-The addition of a check valve in the filler neck would eliminate this problem.
+The addition of a check valve in the filler neck could eliminate this problem.